KC Green asks to vandalize his own meme stolen by AI in San Francisco

 The dog is no longer fine: AI learns to steal memes 🔥

 It is curious that an artificial intelligence startup, whose goal is to automate tasks, was not smart enough to ask for permission.
-The advertisement, instead of selling its product, has made people want to scratch its posters.
-At least the dog is still on fire, but now the fire has been started by the company itself.
-Green, for his part, has shown that the best response to a theft is to call for more vandalism.
+The ad, instead of selling its product, has made people want to scratch its posters.
+At least the dog is still on fire, but now the fire was started by the company itself.
+Green, for his part, has shown that the best response to theft is to call for more vandalism.
 Perhaps next time, Artisan will use its AI to generate original memes.
 Or perhaps not.